JuanModzelewski/Keyboard-Hero/README.md

 The site is fully responsive, BUT... <br>
 The primary feature of this game is touch typing, which is taught with hand placement on an external keyboard. <br>

-The opening of the onscreen keyboards is a challenge for mobile and tablet use cases because only input text components allow the onscreen keyboard to be displayed<br>
+The opening of the onscreen keyboard is a challenge for mobile and tablet use cases as only input text components allow the onscreen keyboard to be displayed<br>

 When evaluating the mobile and tablet use cases, it became evident that the game was designed to teach touch typing techniques and improve keyboard skills.<br>